Enhancements in OS X El Capitan

-Improved Spotlight suggestions Spotlight suggestions in Safari show new information, including results for weather, stocks, sport scores, web video and public transport.
+Improved Spotlight suggestions Spotlight suggestions in Safari show new information, including results for weather, stocks, sports scores, web video and transit.

 Shared Links extensions App developers can take advantage of a new API that lets them add their feeds to Shared Links — great for developers of news and social media apps.
 Users can download Shared Links extensions from the App Store and enable them so they appear in Safari.

 Improved AutoFill If AutoFill doesn’t automatically fill in your password on a log-in page, or doesn’t offer to generate a new password on a change password page, you can click the key button in the password field to tell Safari which password to fill in or whether to generate a new password.